valkey-io/valkey-doc/docs/reference/protocol-spec.md

     *-1\r\n

-When Redis replies with a null array, the client should return a null object rather than an empty array.
+When Valkey replies with a null array, the client should return a null object rather than an empty array.
 This is necessary to distinguish between an empty list and a different condition (for instance, the timeout condition of the `BLPOP` command).

 #### Null elements in arrays
 Single elements of an array may be [null bulk string](#null-bulk-strings).
-This is used in Redis replies to signal that these elements are missing and not empty strings.
+This is used in Valkey replies to signal that these elements are missing and not empty strings.
 This can happen, for example, with the `SORT` command when used with the `GET pattern` option if the specified key is missing.

 Here's an example of an array reply containing a null element: